 Locate and review the operating test documentation (Form 5.1-2, Form 3.6-2, Form 3.6-3, and Form 3.6-4) for an applicant who failed the job performance measure portion of the operating test and for an applicant who failed the simulator scenario portion of the operating test.

-——
+Using scenario and JPM examples provided by your branch chief or responsible chief examiner, document the basis for a licensing decision—JPM failure(s), scenario PDs (including identifying the correct rating factor), and scenario failures—on Form 5.1-2 for both an RO applicant and an SRO applicant.
+Discuss the results with your branch chief or responsible Chief Examiner.

 Locate and review a recently completed (i.e., using the current, applicable revision of NUREG-1021) operating test for the type of facility on which you plan to certify, including copies of the facility licensee’s submittal, the reviewing examiners’ comments, the final approved test, and all the associated quality checklists.
 Pay particular attention to the types of technical and psychometric issues that were identified and corrected by the reviewing examiner(s).
 Discuss any questions you might have with the responsible Chief Examiner.